I have avoided the news since the election. I have really turned it all off, this is probably because I am so disgusted and turned off.

 When I find myself stuck, sad and frustrated, I will look to laugh.
 I will watch more TV comedies and go see every funny movie I can.
 I will look to laugh with friends, and laugh with my family.
 I will push myself to go out more.
 Then we have to dance.

 We have to dance more.
 Dance with our kids, and dance with our spouses, and friends.
 We have to stop and say hello to strangers more and have conversations with more people in our community and take time with one another at our local shops; more than ever.
-We have to look people in the eyes.
+We have to enjoy life, look for entertainment, go to concerts, travel and meet new people, and experience a new culture.
 We have to genuinely ask how they are and not just in passing.
 We have to sing.
 We have to sing in the car, and when we are out and sing with our children.
 The little things that make us smile and laugh.

 We have to celebrate each other and lift each other up; more than ever.
 With laughter, and dance and song, maybe, just maybe, the four years will pass and we will soon be watching someone else dance the night away at an Inauguration.
 Hopefully that next time, and that someone, will be one to watch.
 Where you can sit with your children and feel proud to share in that historic moment.
 Here’s to the next four years, may we dance, sing and laugh more than ever before.